-- 4. Close the panel. - 5.
-Click 🛄 in the toolbar to open the Launch panel. - 6.
-Click 🛄 in the Launch panel to launch your application.
+4. Close the panel.

+Click in the toolbar to open the Launch panel.

+Click in the Launch panel to launch your application.

 The Launch panel displays a series of messages.
-If all goes well, you should see messages such as the following, which mean that your application is running successfully.
+If all goes well, you should see messages similar to the ones shown in the picture below, which mean that your application is running successfully.